Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 may be executed a maximum of seven times, which yields a fifteenth-order method.
-The exact number of times the staged sequence is executed depends on the accuracy requirements (set to one part in 10\ :math:`^6` in Flash-X) and the smoothness of the solution.
+The exact number of times the staged sequence is executed depends on the accuracy requirements (set to one part in 10\ :math:`^6` in |flashx|) and the smoothness of the solution.
 Estimates of the accuracy of an integration step are made by comparing the solutions derived from different orders.
 The minimum cost of this method — which applies for a single timestep that met or exceeded the specified